gdi-de/apworkshop2026_ldtutorial/README.md

 We define the namespace geo: of GeoSPARQL as a [voaf:Vocabulary](http://lov.okfn.org/vocommons/voaf/Vocabulary), add statement that our datadump uses the GeoSPARQL vocabulary using   [voaf:usageInDataset](http://lov.okfn.org/vocommons/voaf/useageInDataset) and using [void:vocabulary](https://www.w3.org/TR/void/vocabulary) to point to the vocabulary usage from the [void:Dataset](https://www.w3.org/TR/void/Dataset) definition.

 > [!NOTE]
-> **CHOICE:** We choose to give a precise definition of the vocabularies we use in the dataset using the VOAF vocabulary.
+> **CHOICE:** We choose to give a precise definition of the vocabulary we use in the dataset using the VOAF vocabulary.

 #### Even more statistics with VoID Ext (VEXT)

-[VoID Ext](https://www.ldf.fi/service/pylode?url=http://ldf.fi/void-ext) is an extension vocabulary to VoID which allows to model more precise statistics about the RDF dataset.
+[VoID Ext](https://www.ldf.fi/service/pylode?url=http://ldf.fi/void-ext) is an extension vocabulary to VoID that allows for modeling more precise statistics about the RDF dataset.

 Additional statistics include: